monjan-nick/moon/README.md

 # NICK-MD-BOT (Beta) for testers
-## This version of x bot is only for testers to test
+## This version of nick bot is only for testers to test

 ## Join for updates
 <p align="center">